 Top 5 Reasons to Work in Human Services

-- Human Services offers a wide variety of jobs
+- The field of human services offers a wide variety of jobs.

 - Good communication skills